hashicorp/packer/website/README.md

 ## Deployment

-This website is hosted on Netlify and configured to automatically deploy anytime you push code to the `stable-website` branch.
+This website is hosted on Vercel and configured to automatically deploy anytime you push code to the `stable-website` branch.
 Any time a pull request is submitted that changes files within the `website` folder, a deployment preview will appear in the github checks which can be used to validate the way docs changes will look live.
 Deployments from `stable-website` will look and behave the same way as deployment previews.

 <!-- END: deployment -->